 It’s also worth noting that NHTSA launched a $13 million media campaign to prevent drunk driving.

-Labor Day is definitely a time for celebration, but please be sure to do so without putting one’s self and others in danger.
+Labor Day is definitely a time for celebration, but please be sure to do so without putting one’s yourself and others in danger.
 You may wind up needing to install an IID in your vehicle or worse.